What is Buccal Fat?

 - Patients with puffy, overly rounded, chipmunk cheeks, or a square face

 - Patients whose mid-face lacks definition and who seek a more tapered face

 - Patients who want to accentuate their cheekbones

 This isn’t a good procedure for a person with a thin, narrow face, as removing the buccal fat pads can then give the person a gaunt appearance.

-What questions should I ask Dr. Beaty about buccal fat removal?
+What questions should I ask my surgeon about Buccal Fat Removal?

-During your consultation with Dr. Beaty the two of you will discuss whether this is a good procedure for you.
+During your consultation with Dr. Beaty or Dr. Nagy the two of you will discuss whether this is a good procedure for you.
 While you may have somewhat chubby cheeks now, you do need to think about aging.
 The natural aging process causes fat loss in the face.
 This increases every decade as the body’s production of collagen decreases.
-Many people have dermal filler injections with Dr. Beaty in the 50s and 60s due to this flattening and sinking in their cheeks.
+Many people have dermal filler injections in their 50s and 60s due to this flattening and sinking in their cheeks.
 If you remove the fat pads when you’re young, this effect could be exaggerated with old age.
 That needs to be the area where the two of you discuss the pros and cons of this surgery.

 Buccal fat removal is a safe procedure when performed by a skilled Facial Plastic Surgeon.
 As with any facial surgery, thorough knowledge of the anatomy of the face is needed to avoid complications with important nerve or vascular structures.